How to Start a Montana Series LLC

 Your organizer is the person who signs and submits your Articles of Organization.
 It doesn’t have to be someone within your LLC, just someone authorized by your business.

 How much does it cost to register a Montana Series LLC?

 It costs $70 to file Articles of Organization for your Montana Series LLC, plus an additional $50 for each individual series.
 (So, if your Series LLC has four series attached to it, you’d pay $270 total.)

 How long does it take to register a Montana Series LLC?

 It depends on whether or not you choose to expedite the process.
-Standard filing takes seven to 10 days, though you can pay an extra $20 for 24-hour processing or an extra $100 for one-hour processing.
+The state’s standard processing time is seven to 10 days after receipt, but the state also offers expedited processing for an extra fee: $20 for 24-hour state processing or $100 for one-hour state processing.

 Does a Montana Series LLC need a registered agent?

 Yes.
 Your registered agent must be available during normal business hours to accept service of process like legal notices, and must have a physical address in Montana.
 While an individual (like yourself) can be your registered agent, you may opt instead for a commercial agency if you don’t want your own name and address to be made public.